ga4gh/vrs/schema/defs/Allele.rst

 **Computational Definition**

-The sequence state at a Location.
+The state of a molecule at a :ref:`Location`.

 **Information Model**

 Some Allele attributes are inherited from :ref:`MolecularVariation`.

 .. list-table::
-   :class: clean-wrap
+   :class: reece-wrap
    :header-rows: 1
    :align: left
    :widths: auto